HiP3X/BruteDuck/README.md

 # BruteDuck

-A python script that creates another script based on the "Ducky Script" language to be used on a Ruber Ducky.\
-The script created can be used to execute a "Brute Force" attack on given target.
+I have created a python script, which takes custom parameters (set by the user) and uses them to generate a text file that contains a "DuckyScript" based script, that can be used to brute-force any plain text password.
+In other words, guessing the correct input (password) until it gets it right.
+It's the equivalent of you typing all possible passwords into a login panel until you get it right, just faster.

 Features:\
   -Customizable string.\